jillesvangurp/www.jillesvangurp.com/_posts/2013-05-09-jruby-and-java-at-localstream.md

   - SPDY
   - spring
 ---
-<strong>Update.</strong> I've uploaded a <a href="https://github.com/jillesvangurp/localstream-stack">skeleton project</a> about the stuff in this post to Github.
+**Update.** I've uploaded a [skeleton project](https://github.com/jillesvangurp/localstream-stack) about the stuff in this post to Github.
 The presentation that I gave on this at Berlin Startup Culture on May 21st can be found [here](https://docs.google.com/presentation/d/19Bw_0rEiSekilx5l_bULgEleZ0me3mbnZD_foNnrR6s/edit?usp=sharing).

 The server side code in the [Localstream](http://localstre.am) platform is a mix of Jruby and Java code.
 Over the past few months, I've gained a lot of experience using the two together and making the most of idioms and patterns in both worlds.